Archi831/TUKE-studies/HOP/task6/README.md

 The application schedules a set of tasks onto available devices.
 Each task has a specific duration, a list of allowed devices, a set of prerequisite tasks that must be completed before it can start, and a flag indicating if it can be run in parallel with other parallel tasks on the same device.

-The solution currently implements two algorithms:
+The solution currently implements three algorithms:
 1. **GRASP (Greedy Randomized Adaptive Search Procedure)**: Combines a randomized greedy construction phase with a local search improvement phase.
 2. **Simulated Annealing**: A probabilistic technique for approximating the global optimum of a given function.
+3. **Genetic Algorithm**: An evolutionary algorithm that uses selection, crossover, and mutation to evolve a population of schedules.

 ## Features